Keats/tera/docs/content/docs/_index.md

 {% endmacro factorial %}
 ```

-Macros body can contain all normal Tera syntax with the exception of macros definition, `block` and `extends`.
+A macro's body can contain all normal Tera syntax with the exception of macros definition, `block` and `extends`.

 ## Inheritance

 Tera uses the same kind of inheritance as Jinja2 and Django templates:
-you define a base template and extends it in child templates through blocks.
+you define a base template and extend it in child templates through blocks.
 There can be multiple levels of inheritance (i.e. A extends B that extends C).

 ### Base template